 2. Soak the bread slices in milk, making them to absorb as much milk as possible without breaking apart.

 3. Dip the slices into the beaten egg and fry them in a saucepan with very hot cooking oil until golden.

 4. Set the slices in a big platter covered with kitchen roll to absorb the excess oil.

 5. Sprinkle the bread slices with caster sugar and let them cool before serving.

 1 stick cinnamon (to put in the milk, together with the lemon peel and brought to the boil)

 Honey (to drizzle over the torrijas)

-The torrijas are best when cold.
-Put them in the fridge for at least a couple of hours before serving.
+Tip: torrijas are best when cold.
+Keep them in the fridge for at least a couple of hours before serving.
 They should be eaten within one day or two, as they will get dry afterwards.

 © Piggy Traveller.
 All rights reserved.